ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

    If users source the ``lmod-setup.sh`` file on a system that doesn't need it, it will not cause any problems (it will simply do a ``module purge``).

 A brief recipe for building the regional_workflow environment could be found in  :numref:`Section %s <LinuxMacVEnv>`.
 The ``wflow_<platform>`` modulefile will then output instructions to activate the regional workflow.
 The user should run the commands specified in the modulefile output.
+The command may vary from system to system.
 For example, if the output says:

 .. code-block:: console

    Please do the following to activate conda:
        > conda activate regional_workflow

 then the user should run ``conda activate regional_workflow``.
-This will activate the ``regional_workflow`` conda environment.
+This activates the ``regional_workflow`` conda environment, and the user typically sees ``(regional_workflow)`` in front of the Terminal prompt.

 Preparing the Workflow Environment on Non-Level 1 Systems